 Hello!
 We are Adam and Angela Shaw.
-We are long-time Apopka residents.
-(You’ll have to ask us about ALL our family connections to Apopka; it will blow your mind!)
-We’ve been married for 16 years, and we have three kids (ages 13, 10, and 8).
+We’ve been married for 17 years, and we have three kids (ages 14, 12, and 9).
 As we watched all of the tech devices begin to enter our home and as our kids got older, we realized that we had to figure out a way to help our kids navigate this tech world.
 We realized that our generation is facing a world that no generation before has faced.
 We vividly remember when our parents got their first cell phones.
 When we first started dating, we used AOL Instant Messenger to chat, not texting.
 The catalog at the library was our Siri or Alexa.
 We saw how under-prepared we were to parent in a digital age, so we dove head-first into figuring out how to protect our kids and prepare them to use tech with wisdom, so we could propel them out into the world one day and know they won’t get eaten alive!
 We don’t have it all figured out.
 But we want to invite YOU--parents just like us--on our journey.

-A LITTLE MORE ABOUT THE SHAWS: Adam is a physical therapist, managing the therapy department at a skilled nursing facility.
+A LITTLE MORE ABOUT THE SHAWS: Adam & Angela own a circuit training gym with family.
+Adam spends his days training people at the gym and treating physicl therapy patients.
 Angela works part-time for a network of churches in communications and conference planning.
 When they aren’t working or helping their kids with homework, Adam and Angela also serve at their church in a variety of capacities from worship leading, to working with the young adults and overseeing connection groups.
 When they have a moment to sit down, they enjoy hanging out at the beach or relaxing with a good TV show.
 Follow Angela @AngelaHShaw

 1 IN 3 TEENS